Customer Success

 Are you ready to start a customer training program?
 Here are a few steps to help you get started!

-Discover your customer support touchpoints
+Step 1: Discover your customer support touchpoints

 Identify the important touch point for your customer training strategy.
 Set up a meeting with your sales, account management, customer success, and support teams to map out where and when they typically interact with customers.

-Understand your customers’ needs at each touchpoint
+Step 2: Understand your customer's needs at each touchpoint

 Once you’ve identified their touchpoints, work with your team to understand your customers' needs at every touchpoint.
 You can make this even easier by asking customers directly.